msaidbilgehan/Simultaneous-Multi-Way-Linkedlist/README.md

 "Container" class contains useful features as creating nodes, connecting nodes, two different search algorithms, and so on...

+"Container_Numpy" class inherits "Container" class and has node ID indexing feature using numpy.

 "Node" class is a node for storing data or running some task simultaneously wih other nodes.

+"Node_PC" class is a inherits "Node" class and has point cloud features such as x, y, z coordinates, some coordinate actions such as set coordinate, move, connected node coordinates, and so on.
+To see point cloud, you can use 3D Plot (plot3d) method of container.
+Before using 3D Plot feature, don't forget to use is_point_cloud flag as True while implementing container.

 "Gate" class contains input gate node and output gate node for creating an input and output connections to other nodes